Yubari, Japan Guide

 Day Trips

-Approximately 1 hour 30 minutes by train or car (via Sapporo).
+Approximately 1 hour by limited express train or car.
 Furano is famous for its stunning lavender fields in the summer months.
 Even outside of lavender season, Furano offers beautiful scenery, including rolling hills and mountains.
 Visit Farm Tomita (especially beautiful in summer), enjoy outdoor activities like hiking or skiing (depending on the season), and sample local produce.

 Approximately 2 hours by limited express train or car.
 Noboribetsu is a renowned hot spring resort town famous for its Jigokudani (Hell Valley), a volcanic crater with steaming vents and sulfurous hot springs.
 Enjoy a relaxing onsen experience, explore the natural beauty of the area, and learn about the region's volcanic activity.